oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ## 2.1 Graph Modeling

-A JADN information model is a graph that defines pairwise relations between nodes.
-Each node has a name that is unique across the model.
-Each edge has a name that is unique within the node that defines it.
-Any graph with these properties can be either a view of or a structural template for a JADN information model.

-A JADN information model is a list of type definitions ([Section 3.1](#31-type-definitions)) where each type has a TypeName, and each field within a structured type has a FieldType that is a predefined or model-defined type.
-The latter represents a directed relationship from the defining type to the referenced type.
+A JADN information model is a set of type definitions ([Section 3.1](#31-type-definitions)).
-The relationship is "contains" by default, but if the boolean "link" FieldOption is true the relationship is "references".
+Each field in a structured type may be associated with another model-defined type, and the set of associations between types forms a directed graph.
+Each association is either a container or a reference, and the direction of each edge is toward the contained or referenced type.

-The contain edges of an information model must form a directed acyclic graph in order to ensure that:
+The container edges of an information model must be acyclic in order to ensure that:
 1) every model has one or more roots,
-2) every path from a root to any leaf has finite length, and (equivalently)
+2) every path from a root to any leaf has finite length, and equivalently
 3) every instance has finite nesting depth.

-There is no restriction on reference edges, so if a model has contain cycles, they may be broken by converting one or more edges to references.
+There is no restriction on reference edges, so any container cycles in a model can be broken by converting containers to references.

-A few results from graph theory are useful for determining equivalence of data models:
+Logical models are undirected graphs, and a few results from graph theory are useful when constructing information models from logical models:
 * A tree is a connected acyclic undirected graph, where any pair of nodes is connected by exactly one path.
 * A directed (or rooted) tree is a hierarchy.
 A directed tree is constructed from an (undirected) tree by selecting one node as root and assigning all edge directions either toward or away from the root.